zkyim/my-first-project/README.md

 # My First Project 👋
-hello in my first project.
+Hello in my first project.
-i used html, css and javascript
+I used html, css and javascript.
+Vist my website in this link https://zkyim.github.io/my-first-project/